StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 <li> What are the mechanisms for regional sea level change, in
 particular those affecting coastal regions?  </li>

+<li> How will ice shelves and ice sheets respond to warming subsurface
+ocean waters? </li>

 <li> How does sea level along the coasts reflect sea level within the
 ocean interior?</li>